 Goodwill is tested for impairment at the reporting unit level (business unit or one level below a business unit) on an annual basis (October 1) and between annual tests if an event occurs or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying value.
 For purposes of evaluating goodwill for impairment, we have determined that our reporting units are the same as our business units except for the E&S Casualty and Aerospace & Programs business units for which reporting units are at the component level ("one level below").
-Our consolidated balance sheet as of December 31, 2019 includes goodwill of acquired businesses of \$44.7 million that is assigned to our business units as follows: Commercial Accounts business unit - \$2.1 million; Commercial Auto business units - \$21.3 million; E&S Casualty business unit - \$6.3 million (comprised of \$2.6 million for the primary/excess liability and public entity component and \$3.7 million for the E&S package component); Aerospace & Programs business unit- \$9.7 million (comprised entirely of the general aviation component); and Specialty Personal Lines business unit - \$5.3 million.
-This amount has been recorded as a result of prior business acquisitions accounted for under the acquisition method of accounting.
-Under ASC 350, "Intangibles- Goodwill and Other," goodwill is tested for impairment annually.
-We completed our last annual test for impairment on the first day of the fourth quarter of 2019 and determined that there was no impairment at that time.
+Our consolidated balance sheet as of December 31, 2019 included goodwill of acquired businesses of \$44.7 million that was assigned to our business units as follows: Commercial Accounts business unit - \$2.1 million; Commercial Auto business units - \$21.3 million; E&S Casualty business unit - \$6.3 million (comprised of \$2.6 million for the primary/excess liability and public entity component and \$3.7 million for the E&S package component); Aerospace & Programs business unit- \$9.7 million (comprised entirely of the general aviation component); and Specialty Personal Lines business unit - \$5.3 million.
+This amount had been recorded as a result of prior business acquisitions accounted for under the acquisition method of accounting.
+Under ASC 350, "Intangibles-Goodwill and Other," goodwill is tested for impairment annually.
+In connection with our normal process for evaluating impairment triggering events, during the first quarter of 2020 we determined that a significant decline in our market capitalization below our stockholders' equity indicated the impairment of goodwill and indefinite-lived intangible assets included in our balance sheet.
+As a result, we took a \$44.7 million charge to goodwill and a \$1.3 million charge to indefinite-lived intangible assets during the first quarter of 2020.
+As a result, as of December 31, 2020 there was no goodwill or indefinite-lived intangibles reported on our consolidated balance sheet.